Indian locomotive class WAG-12: Origins

 The origins of WAG-12B can be traced back to 2006.
 When the Government of India approved the Dedicated Freight Corridor (DFC) project and set up the DFCCIL to build it.
-In order to run trains at maximum efficiency, even the most powerful locomotive of that era, the WAG-9 was found inadequate.
-Hence, it was decided to procure new, powerful locomotives for dedicated operations on the two DFCs in an manner unlike it was done until now, where locos were built at CLW by Indian Railways under technology transfer agreements.
+In order to run trains at high efficiency, the most powerful Indian locomotive of that era, the WAG-9 was deemed inadequate.
+Instead, new locomotives, for dedicated operations on the two DFCs, were tendered.
+This was a change to locomotives previously being built at CLW by Indian Railways under technology transfer agreements.

-In June 2008, the Ministry of Railways invited bids from global firms to design and develop the locomotives.
+In June 2008, the Ministry of Railways invited bids from global firms to design and manufacture the locomotives.
 The initial deal was to set up a new electric locomotive factory at Madhepura, Bihar to build and maintain 660 high-horsepower locomotives in a joint venture where Indian Railways would hold a 26% stake and the bidder 74%.
 This would have been the first foreign direct investment in the fully state-owned railway sector of the country.

 This invitation received bids from General Electric, Alstom, Bombardier Transportation, Siemens Mobility, China CNR and CSR Corporation.
-The number of locomotives to be built was subsequently increased from 660 to 800.
-The Research Design and Standards Organisation published a specification in June 2013, detailing the capability requirements for an eight-axle locomotive intended to be used on Dedicated Freight Corridors (DFC).
+The number of locomotives to be built was later increased from 660 to 800.
+The Research Design and Standards Organisation published a specification with capability requirements in June 2013, detailing an eight-axle locomotive intended to be used on dedicated freight corridors (DFC).
 It was not until November 2015, however, that Alstom was finally awarded the contract to build the locomotives.

 Development

-Development of the locomotive began after the Ministry of Railways and Alstom signed a contract worth ₹25000 crore. and created a joint venture for the project.
-The largest Foreign Direct Investment (FDI) project of Indian Railways, the first locomotive was initially expected to enter service on 28 February 2018.
-Alstom announced that the new locomotive would be based on its highly successful Prima II model.
-Alstom calls it the Prima T8.
+Development Amit e began after the Ministry of Railways and Alstom signed a contract worth ₹25000 crore. and created a joint venture for the project.
+The first locomotive was initially expected to enter service on 28 February 2018.
+Alstom announced that the new locomotive would be based on its highly successful Prima T8 model..
 This was the first time in 20 years that Indian Railways procured new locomotives.

-However, the locomotive was launched by Prime Minister Narendra Modi in Madhepura, Bihar on 10 April 2018.
+The locomotive was launched by Prime Minister Narendra Modi in Madhepura, Bihar on 10 April 2018.